surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ADSR structure.

 If the envelope mode is set to **Digital**, there will be small adjustable orange fields on the graphic.
-Dragging them horizontally allows to choose the curvature of the different stages of the envelope.
+Dragging them horizontally allows you to choose the curvature of the different stages of the envelope.

 ![](./images/Pictures/EGs_OrangeFields.png)